orthecreedence/cl-async/README.md

 `http-request` is a on object of type [http-request](#http-request).

 ### close-http-server
+__NOTE: currently, this can only be called if there are no pending requests being served by the `http-server`.
+This is due to a limitation in libevent, but a workaround (*transparent* workaround) is coming soon.__

 Takes an `http-server` class, created by [tcp-server](#tcp-server) and closes the server it wraps.
 This can be useful if you want to shut down a HTTP server without forcibly closing all its connections.